Grilled Mexican Street Corn (Elote)

 👩🏻🍳 Tamara Talks – About Healthy Mexican Food

-I agree.
+I agree with Anthony Bourdain.
 I was born and raised in southern California… My parents took us to Baja California (Mexico) as children, for trinkets and street food in Tijuana, and further south for the excellent fishing.

 Even growing up in southern California, my perception of Mexican food was formed by the menus of popular (cheap) Mexican restaurants, and the American versions we cooked at home.
 Tacos, enchiladas, chile rellenos were heavy on fats and calories, and delicious.
 It wasn’t until years later when we “landed” in Las Cruces, New Mexico that I began to realize we had not understood the varied, wonderful, and healthy cuisine of Mexico.